outcastdreamer/Conways-Game-of-Life/README.md

 **Author : Saket Savarn (outcastdreamer)**

 This code works in python 3.x and for both platforms Linux and Windows.
+Now a C version of this game is available too which was made by : [Shivendra Saurav](endrasaurav.github.io/), you can check his github profile by clicking [here](https://github.com/shivendrasaurav).

 Conway's game of life is a zero player game played by the computer itself and follows the concept of cellular automata.
 This code is the miniature version of the famous game whose law where stated by [John Conway](https://en.wikipedia.org/wiki/John_Horton_Conway) who is also a celebrated mathematician.